lucasmalara/my-golf-club/README.md

 ![Image contains list of users displayed in GUI application](./screenshots/Auth/ROLE_ADMIN/ADD-USER/user-in-db-gui.jpg "List users in GUI")

-> As we can see all password are encrypted.
+> As we can see, all passwords are encrypted.

 <br>

 **Now, we verify if user has declared role(s)**

-5. List user with their role(s)
+5. List user with his role(s)

 ```textmate
     SELECT ur.username, replace(r.name,"ROLE_", '') as 'role'